smithki/next-super-layout/README.md

 });
 ```

-Once you've created a layout object, we'll connect it to our Next.js page:
+Once we've created a layout, we'll connect it to a Next.js page:

 ```tsx
 // pages/some/path.tsx